damienmarchandfr/mailboxlayer-node-client/README.md

         user: string = ''
         // "company.com" in "paul@company.com"
         domain: string = ''
-        // depending on whether or not the general syntax of the requested email address is valid
+        // Depends on whether the general syntax of the requested email address is valid or not
         formatValid: boolean = true
-        // depending on whether or not MX-Records for the requested domain could be found
+        // Depends on whether MX-Records for the requested domain could be found or not
         mxFound: boolean = true
-        // depending on whether or not the SMTP check of the requested email address succeeded
+        // Depends on whether the SMTP check of the requested email address succeeded or not
         smtpChecked: boolean = true
-        // depending on whether or not the requested email address is found to be part of a catch-all mailbox
+        // Depends on whether the requested email address is found to be part of a catch-all mailbox or not
         catchAll: boolean = true
-        // depending on whether or not the requested email address is a role email address. ( true if support@yop.com )
+        // Depends on whether the requested email address is a role email address or not. (true if support@yop.com)
         role: boolean = true
-        // depending on whether or not the requested email address is a disposable email address
+        // Depends on whether the requested email address is a disposable email address or not
         disposable: boolean = false
-        // depending on whether or not the requested email address is a free email address
+        // Depends on whether the requested email address is a free email address or not
         free: boolean = true
-        // reflecting the quality and deliverability of the requested email address
+        // Reflects the quality and deliverability of the requested email address
         score: number = 1
     }

-Email class has some methods :
+Email class has the following methods:

     canBeUseForTransactions()
     canbeUsedForMarketing()

-## Stop Callbacks !
+## Stop Callbacks!
 Use Promises

-This lib do not use callback.
-Use promise instead
+This library does not use callback.
+Use promise instead.

 ## Tests

-In order to run the tests, no environment variables needs to be set. ( Docker must be installed )
+In order to run the tests, no environment variables need to be set.
+Only Docker needs to be installed.

     yarn run test:docker